Picture: G-Stock Workshop (Shutterstock)

 In order to get these numbers, Pontzer, along with about 80 collaborators, combined data collected from multiple labs using the “doubly labeled water” method, which is considered the gold standard in the field of metabolism studies.
 They compiled a database containing the metabolism data of more than 6,400 study participants, ranging in ages from 8 days to 95 years.

-G/O Media might obtain a payment
+G/O Media might obtain a compensation

 “We haven’t had those numbers to play with before,” Pontzer said.